petros-d/docs/enterprise/integrate-auth-system.md

 ### Step 1: Configure Your Authorization Flow on Astronomer

-To use a custom Oauth authorization flow:
+To use a custom Oauth authorization code flow:

-1. In your `config.yaml` file, set the `astronomer.auth.openidConnect.flow` value to `"code"`.
-This value must be set for any custom OAuth flow.
+1. In your `config.yaml` file, set the `astronomer.auth.openidConnect.flow` value to `"code"`:

     ```yaml
     # Auth configuration.